Clayton First semester 2005 (Day)

 Malaysia First semester 2005 (Day)

-Contact Hours: 2 hours lectures, 3 hours laboratory, 1 hour practice classes and 6 hours of private study per week
+Contact Hours: 3 hours lectures, 3 hours of problem solving classes or laboratory and 6 hours of private study per week

 Prohibitions: IND2405, MEC2404, MEC2405